-

 About us

-Since 2008, MHPN has been funded by the Australian Government Department of Health and Aged Care to strengthen the primary health workforce by improving referral pathways and practitioner expertise through the promotion of interdisciplinary practice and collaborative care.
+Since 2008, MHPN has been funded by the Australian Government Department of Health and Aged Care to strengthen the primary health workforce by improving referral pathways and practitioner expertise through the promotion of multidisciplinary practice and collaborative care.

 W woman holding a clipboard is shaking hands with another woman and smiling

-Our purpose
+Our strategy

 A group of men and women sit around a table smiling and talking